arnabd64/Jenkins-Deployment-Guide/README.md

 ### Create a Node on Jenkins Dashboard

-1. On your Jenkins dashboard, select _Manage Jenkins_ from the sidebar
-2. Under _System Configuration_ tab, open *Nodes* section
-3. To create a new *Node*, Select *+ New Node*
-4. Give your node a name, I will use `Python 3.10` and check the *Permanent Agent* tickbox
-5. Add `/home/jenkins` to *Remote Root Directory*
-6. Give the node a label which will be useful for setting up *Pipelines*.
+1. Go to **Manage Jenkins** section on the Jenkins Dashboard.
+From there go to the **Nodes** page.
+2. Create a **New Node**, give it a name and check the **Permanent Agent** tickbox.
+I will be naming it *Python 3.10*
+3. Add `/home/jenkins` to the **Remote root directory** field and give the node a label.
 I will be using `python310`
-7. Change the usage option to *Only build jobs with label expressions matching this node*
+4. Change the usage option to *Only build jobs with label expressions matching this node*
-8. Click on **Save** to save the Node.
+5. Click on **Save** to save the Node.
 You will be redirected to *Nodes* page.

-9. Select your newly created agent, you will see instructions for the setup on the agent side
+Now we have provisoned a new node on the Jenkins server, it's time to actually create the Node.

+### Build a Docker image for jenkins Agent

+Although there are several prebuilt Docker Images for Jenkins Agents available on the Docker hub, I suggest that you build your own custom images for having a stronger hold on your runtime environments.

+> [!NOTE]
+> We will be using [jenkins/agent](https://hub.docker.com/r/jenkins/agent) image repository for our **Base Image**